bdtinc/maskcam/README.md

 The MaskCam container should start running the `maskcam_run.py` script, using the USB camera as the default input device (`/dev/video0`).
 It will produce various status output messages (and error messages, if it encounters problems).
 If there are errors, the process will automatically end after several seconds.
 Check the [Troubleshooting](#troubleshooting-common-errors) section for tips on resolving errors.

-Otherwise, it should continually generate status messages (such as `Processed 100 frames...`).
+Otherwise, after 30 seconds or so, it should continually generate status messages (such as `Processed 100 frames...`).
 Leave it running (don't press `Ctrl+C`, but be aware that the device will start heating up) and continue to the next section to visualize the video!

 ### Viewing the Live Video Stream
 If you scroll through the logs and don't see any errors, you should find a message like: